nodejs/node/doc/api/http.md

 * `name` {string} Name of header
 * Returns {string | undefined}

-Gets the value of HTTP header with the given name.
-If such a name doesn't exist in message, it will be `undefined`.
+Gets the value of the HTTP header with the given name.
+If that header is not set, the returned value will be `undefined`.

 ### `outgoingMessage.getHeaderNames()`